As a young teenage girl, I had wanted to go to New York and study dance. My ultimate dream was to be a Rocket.

 I have gained strength, softness, self-awareness, and an inner peace and beauty through the practice of yoga that I never knew existed.

 I listen to my body and my spirit.
 I listen to and trust my intuitions.
-My mother-in-law also told me, “You are smarter than the average bear.”
-I agree.
-Finally, I agree.

 While doing eagle today in my yoga practice I stood in front of the barre, in case I needed help balancing.
 If you need props, use them.
-Yoga is not about changing yourself, but leaning to love yourself where you are.
+Yoga is not about changing yourself, but learning to love yourself where you are.
 Use the props.

 I had to use the barre on my first leg, but then something happened…I remembered when I was a young teenage girl, before all the lies, hurt and judgments.
 I knew I could do Eagle pose, maybe not perfect, but with some poise and grace.